ManagedBass/ManagedBass.DocFX/articles/Contributing/Wrapping-Bass.md

 ---
 ## Function
+Platform Invoke Services (PInvoke) is used to call the functions in unmanaged BASS library.

 `System.Runtime.InteropServices.DllImport` is applied on a method to be mapped with Bass.

 The `EntryPoint` property allows simplifying the Method Names.